How data is kept safe and used responsibly

 We analyse the data ourselves and we also share data with academics, clinicians and charities for research.
 In most cases, we share data that is anonymised or de-personalised.

-*There is a current pause to the usual ODR approval process from 1 September 2021.
+*There is currently a pause on receiving and processing ODR applications.
 This is to allow us to focus on the handover of data applications to the new system as part of our transition from PHE to NHS Digital.
-You can read the ODR temporary pause notice in full here.
+However, ODR will reopen on Monday 6th December which you can read more about here.

 The NDRS has legal permission to collect patient-level data and to use it to protect the health of the population.
 This permission is given under legal instructions known as Directions, from the Secretary of State for Health and Social Care, under section 254 of the Health and Social Care Act 2012 (2012 Act).
 Everyone working with patient data is trained in information governance and follows strict rules to make sure patient information stays safe .